isomerpages/moe-kranjipri/_our-curriculum/Departments/Information and Communication Technology (ICT).md

 Our ICT programmes across P1 to P6 aims to equip every student with the fundamental ICT skills and literacy to be a future-ready individual.
-Through the introduction of computational thinking and the infusion of new media literacies into different disciplines, the programme sets out to achieve the following objectives, where students are able to:
+Through the introduction of computational thinking and the&nbsp;infusion of new media literacies into different disciplines, the programme sets out to achieve the following objectives, where students are able to:

 1\.
 Acquire and apply technical skills to create digital content

 2\.
-Demonstrate 21st CC through self-directed and collaborative learning
+Demonstrate 21st&nbsp;CC through self-directed and collaborative learning

 3\.
 Develop computational thinking and problem-solving skills